If you saw a dollar bill lying on the ground, you’d probably pick it up — that is, as long as you didn’t know whose it was. It’s free, after all.

 9. You’re Not Redeeming Hotel and Airline Rewards

-If you’ve gone to the trouble of signing up for a travel rewards credit card — or hotel or airline loyalty program — and have racked up points, make sure you redeem your points for free hotel stays and flights.
+If you’ve gone to the trouble of signing up for a travel rewards credit card — or hotel or airline loyalty program — and have racked up points, make sure you redeem them for free hotel stays and flights.
+You can travel the world practically for free using the right rewards.

-If your travel rewards are going unclaimed because you’re having trouble tracking them, the free AwardWallet.com and AwardWallet app can help.
+If your travel rewards are going unclaimed because you’re having trouble tracking them, the free AwardWallet app can help.
 You’ll get alerts before your miles expire and be able to access your point balances in one place.
+You might just score a vacation for less.